 Paul is recognized as one of the country’s leading animal tracking experts.
 Many of his students have gone on to write their own books, established their own nature schools, and have contributed greatly to the growth of tracking as sound citizen science in North America.
 Paul and Paulette retired from teaching in early 2004 to devote their energies full time to their stock and fine art photography business.

 Concurrently with teaching tracking through the nature school, Paul also established himself in the world of nature photography, amassing a library of over 100,000 images.
 In between teaching engagements, he traveled by van to photograph wildlife and their habitats as often as possible.
 Eventually the woods, fields, rivers, lakes, mountains and seashores drew Paul more strongly in the direction of landscape photography than wildlife.
 Following that developing passion, he purchased a medium format Pentax 67 camera in 1992 to better capture nature in this expanded format.
 Just two years later, he purchased a large-format Toyo 45A II Field camera which allowed for an even better way to express his artistic vision, and to answer the needs of his clients requiring the highest quality imagery for larger applications.
 From then on, his love affair with the land and his desire to express its infinite beauty in large format photography has only grown, and when in 2002 he purchased a small sailboat, the ocean became an additional wilderness for Paul to explore with his cameras.
-Given the changes in the stock photo industry in recent years, Paul switched to digital in 2009 and currently shoots a Canon EOS 5D Mark II with a full contingent of Canon and Carl Zeiss lenses.
+Given the changes in the stock photo industry in recent years, Paul switched to digital in 2009 with a Canon EOS 5D Mark II.
+In 2015, he upgraded to a Canon EOS 5DSR along with a full contingent of Canon and Carl Zeiss lenses.